- 1/3 cup raisins

 - 3 tablespoons butter, melted

-- 1 egg white or 2 tablespoons egg substitute
+- 1 large egg white or 2 tablespoons egg substitute

 - 1 teaspoon vanilla extract